 The Board recognizes that the possession of pistols, firearms or other weapons on any of its institutional premises or at its institutions or student functions off- campus by persons other than duly authorized law enforcement officials, institutional security officials, other authorized persons and the institutional approved programs creates an unreasonable and unwarranted risk of injury or death to its institutions' employees, students, visitors and guests and further creates an unreasonable and unwarranted risk of damage to properties of the institutions, employees, students, visitors, guests and properties of others.
 Because of such dangers, the Board hereby prohibits the possession of pistols, firearms or other weapons in any form by any person other than duly authorized law enforcement officials, institutional security officials and other authorized persons.
-"Authorized persons" includes those individuals authorized by applicable law and by the institutional executive officer or his/her designee.
-"Authorized persons" also includes those who have in their possession a valid, unexpired state firearms permit with the "Instructor Certified" (IC) sticker on the back, or the equivalent permit issued by a state with a reciprocity agreement with Mississippi.
+"Authorized persons" includes those who have in their possession a valid, unexpired state firearms permit with the "Instructor Certified" (IC) sticker on the back, or the equivalent permit issued by a state with a reciprocity agreement with Mississippi.
 Even so, those possessing such permits are not permitted to possess firearms in any institutional facilities and/or areas that are deemed non-public.
 Students and employees are not authorized to possess firearms on institutional property or at institutional off-campus events regardless of possession of firearms permits.
 (Board Minutes, 9/90; 1/98, 2/2016)